MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 If you run Azure CLI commands concurrently on the same machine, write conflicts can happen if multiple Azure CLI commands write to the same MSAL token cache.

 To avoid potential failures, you may isolate the Azure CLI configuration folder for each script by setting environment variable `AZURE_CONFIG_DIR` for each script to a separate directory.
-Azure CLI commands in that script will save the configuration and token cache to the configured location instead of the default `~/.azure` folder.
+Azure CLI commands in that script save the configuration and token cache to the configured location instead of the default `~/.azure` folder.

   ### [Bash](#tab/bash)